 How to Find Land for Sale for Building a Barndominium in Texas

-If you’re looking to build a barndominium of your own, you’ll first need a good chunk of land to put it on.
+If you’re looking to build a barndominium of your own, you’ll first need to find a good chunk of land to put it on.
 Although local realtors can help you find something in your area, if you’re looking for an idea of prices and availability, here are some great resources that can be beneficial at the beginning of your journey.

 - Lands of Texas – This website lets you search by county or city, and also lets you narrow your selections down by price or acreage so you can find exactly what you need.